nathaniel28/beats/README.md

 * Keypresses are scored by how close you got to the next note
 * You can import charts from Rhythm Plus by using converter.py on the chart JSON found via a GET request to https://api.rhythm-plus.com/api/v1/sheet/get?sheetId= [your sheet id here].
 Use the network tab of your browser's console to find this request.
 I might eventually get around to making a tool that does this automatically...
 ## Compiling
-Run `make`.
+For the first time, run `make all`.

+Run `make shaders.h` if you update any of shaders/*

 You need development libraries for SDL, SDL\_image, SDL\_mixer, OpenGL, and GLEW.

-You will probably need freetype in the future.
+You will probably need Dear ImGui in the future.
+## In defense of the code...
+*This section intentionally left blank.*